- Garden / Patio

 Two bedrooms: 1 x double, 1 x twin.
-Bathroom with bath, basin and WC.
+Bathroom with bath, shower over, basin and WC.
 Fitted kitchen with dining area.
 Sitting room with gas fire.

-Gas central heating with gas fire in sitting room.
+Gas central heating with gas fire.
 Electric oven, gas hob, microwave, fridge, freezer, TV, DVD.
 All fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Cot and highchair.
-Roadside parking in front of property, additional parking in free public car park 50 metres away.
+Roadside parking in front of property, additional parking in free public car park 50 yards away.
 Terraced garden to rear with garden furniture and BBQ.
 Sorry, no smoking and no pets.
 Shop 1 min walk, pub 1.5 miles.
 Restaurant 1 min walk.
-Note: Cottage is accessed via three steps, and rear garden is terraced with steep steps to reach it, steps from French windows off second bedroom and kitchen, therefore property may not be suitable for elderly/infirm and care should be taken with children.
+Note: Cottage is accessed via three steps, and rear garden is terraced with steep steps to reach it, steps from French windows off second bedroom and kitchen; may not be suitable for elderly/infirm and care should be taken with children.